 How Much Does It Cost to File for Bankruptcy?

-You’re filing for bankruptcy because you’re having a hard time paying all of your debts, but unfortunately filling for bankruptcy isn’t free.
-Doing so requires court fees, credit counseling fees, and, most likely, attorney fees.
-The amount of those fees depends on the type of bankruptcy.
+You’re filing for bankruptcy because you’re having a hard time paying all of your debts, but unfortunately filling bankruptcy isn’t free.
+To file bankruptcy, you'll have to pay court fees, credit counseling fees, and, most likely, attorney fees.
+The amount of those fees depends on the type of bankruptcy you file and the attorney you choose.

 Chapter 7 vs. Chapter 13

-The most common form of bankruptcy for individuals is Chapter 7, which effectively wipes the slate clean for the debtor after certain assets are liquidated and the resulting cash is distributed to creditors.
-Another common option is Chapter 13 bankruptcy, which allows the debtor to keep a valuable asset by agreeing to a payment plan.
+The most common type of bankruptcy for individuals is Chapter 7, which effectively wipes the slate clean after certain assets are liquidated and cash from the liquidation is distributed to creditors.
+The second most common type of bankruptcy for consumers is Chapter 13 bankruptcy.
+This type of bankruptcy allows the debtor to keep some valuable assets by agreeing to a three- to five-year payment plan.
 For example, if the debtor wants to keep his house, Chapter 13 would allow him to make payments through a trustee, and the debtor would be protected from any legal action creditors could take.

 Bankruptcy Filing Costs